dantebyte/dantebyte/README.md

 ---

 ## 📄 Certifications (In Progress / Completed)
+Although I have not completed any certifications my previous work and proof of knowledge should be fit however I will be having these completed in a timely manner, Thank you.
 - [ ] CompTIA Security+
 - [ ] eJPT
 - [ ] OSCP